 Valuation risk.
 Many factors may influence the price at which the fund could sell any particular portfolio investment.
 The sales price may well differ - higher or lower - from the fund's valuation of the investment, and such differences could be significant, particularly for illiquid securities and securities that trade in thin markets and/or markets that experience extreme volatility.
 These differences may increase significantly and affect fund investments more broadly during periods of market volatility.
-Nearly all of the fund's investments are valued using fair value methodologies.
-Investors who purchase or redeem fund shares may receive fewer or more shares, or lower or higher redemption proceeds, than they would have received if the securities had not been fair-valued or if a different valuation methodology had been used.
-Fixed income securities are typically valued using fair value methodologies.
+The fund's investments may be valued using fair value methodologies.
+Investors who purchase or redeem fund shares on days when the fund is holding fair-valued securities may receive fewer or more shares, or lower or higher redemption proceeds, than they would have received if the securities had not been fair-valued or if a different valuation methodology had been used.
 The value of foreign securities, certain fixed income securities and currencies, as applicable, may be materially affected by events after the close of the markets on which they are traded, but before the fund determines its net asset value.
-The ability to value the fund's investments may also be impacted by technological issues and/or errors by pricing services or other third party service providers.
+The fund's ability to value its investments may also be impacted by technological issues and/or errors by pricing services or other third party service providers.